 Do not let your loved one drink or eat anything while you are waiting for emergency personnel to arrive.
 Also, do not remove bandages that are soaked through with blood or fluid.
 Instead, hold a towel in place on top of the wound.
 Do not tie the towel or tape it either as it could cause serious damage to the infected area.

 Caring for a loved one after they’ve endured surgery can be tough.
-However, you are providing them a great service and they’ll surely be thankful for the time you’ve put in to help them recover.
+However, you are providing them with great service and they’ll surely be thankful for the time you’ve put in to help them recover.
 If you need support, you contact us.

 Free care service for the first 8 hours on a monthly commitment.